MineBartekSA/discord-webhook/README.md

 # Composite Discord Webhooks

-Github Actions for sending messages through Discord's Webhooks.
+GitHub Action for sending messages through Discord's Webhooks.

 Unlike other actions, this action is based on composite actions, meaning it doesn't need to build and works on every runner.